mrfanuel/EllipsoidalGraphEmbedding.jl/README.md

 ### Usage

-To use this functions of this package, simply type
+To use the functions of this module, simply type

 ```julia
 julia> using EllipsoidalGraphEmbedding